Low-noise quantum frequency conversion in a monolithic cavity with bulk periodically poled potassium titanyl phosphate: Results

 where $\eta_{col}= 33\%/72\%\approx 46 \%$ was our single-mode fiber collection efficiency of converted light/noise generated in the crystal.
 It resulted from the fiber coupling efficiency (72\%) and the transmission through optics (99\%) and filters (BPF: 92\%, TG: 70\%).
-Note that a reduction in these losses only by one half using optimized optical components would already result in a total system efficiency >50\%, while their further optimization together with a doubling in circulating pump power would make >80\% total conversion efficiency achievable.
+Note that a reduction in these losses only by one half using optimized optical components would already result in a total system efficiency $>$50\%, while their further optimization together with a doubling in circulating pump power would make $>$80\% total conversion efficiency achievable. \\Due to a thermal self-tuning effect, no active stabilization was required to keep the pump on resonance and the conversion stable over hours \cite{mitchell,mitchell2}.
+The stability of the circulating pump power and of the converted signal over 60 minutes can be seen in Figure~\ref{fig:longterm}.
+The observable small degradation of the conversion efficiency was due to a slow drift of the wavelength of the red probe laser used for the depletion measurement.\\ The converter can be used in a bidirectional manner due to the presence of the forth- and back-traveling pump wave in the cavity.
+This in principle allows the converter to be used simultaneously for two independent conversion tasks, e.g. for the conversion of polarisation qubits via spatial multiplexing \cite{ramelow,becher}.